claudielarouche/claudielarouche/pages/save_orleans_earlyon.md

 ## 💛 Why This Matters

-EarlyON centres are essential for:
+EarlyON centres are an essential service in our community that provide:

-- Early childhood development
-- Language and social skills
+- Early childhood education, which supports language, social and emotional skill development, and supports the transition to kindergarte
+- Connection with other caregivers, which reduces feelings of isolation
 - Postpartum mental health support
-- Reducing isolation among caregivers
-- Providing accessible, no-cost programming
+- Accessible, no-cost programming
+- Access to advice from professionals trained in early childhood education
+- Information on other resources and services in the community

 Orléans is one of the **fastest-growing** communities in Ottawa.
 Closing two centres without alternatives is not sustainable or responsible.